sr2480/CoV/README.md

 # CoV
-My first repository on GitHub
+This is my first repository on GitHub!

+This repository specifically contains the metadata for my own package called 'CoV'.